Great Books programs in Canada: British Columbia

 The University of British Columbia in Vancouver has offered the Arts One course since 1967.
 It is a team-taught, interdisciplinary course for first-year students that consists of a once weekly lecture, twice weekly seminar of 20 students, and once weekly tutorials of four students doing peer evaluation of each other's essays.
 Students read approximately a book a week, of which many would be considered "great books," within and beyond the Western tradition.

 New Brunswick

 St. Thomas University in Fredericton runs an interdisciplinary Great Books program exclusively for first-year students called The Aquinas Program.

 Nova Scotia

 St. Francis Xavier University offers a first-year Great-Books curriculum called the Humanities Colloquium.
 The University of King's College in Halifax began its Great Books program in 1972 and is titled the first-year Foundation Year Program.
-Students spend their entire first year reading key primary texts from the Ancient Near East to the Contemporary World.
+Students spend their entire first year reading primary texts from the Ancient Near East to the Contemporary World.